mawais-afz/javascript-interview-questions/README.md

     | Binding            | Bound to function name in its scope           | Bound to variable or property it's assigned to         |
     | In Objects/Classes | Often used directly as methods                | Commonly used as methods, especially in ES6 classes    |

+14. **What does the new keyword do?**

+    The `new` keyword is used to create an instance of an object that is defined by a constructor function.
+When `new` is used, it performs the following actions:

+    1. It creates a new empty object.
+    2. It sets the prototype of the new object to the constructor function's prototype.
+    3. It binds `this` to the new object within the constructor function.
+    4. It returns the new object unless the constructor function explicitly returns a different object.

+    **Example:**

+    ```javascript
+    function Person(name, age) {
+      this.name = name;
+      this.age = age;
+    }

+    const person1 = new Person("John", 30);
+    console.log(person1.name); // Output: John
+    console.log(person1.age); // Output: 30
+    ```

-12. **What is a JavaScript object?
+15. **What is a JavaScript object?
 What are the possible ways to create objects in JavaScript?**

     A JavaScript object is a collection of key-value pairs where the keys are strings (or Symbols) and the values can be of any data type.
 Objects are used to store and organize data and functions.